 Question: How much funds go to the clients and how are the funds used?

-Over 80% of the funds raised from the public benefit our client through the various programmes and services encompassing day care, training, employment, rehabilitation, assistive technology, social service and financial assistance.
+Answer: Over 80% of the funds raised from the public benefit our client through the various programmes and services encompassing day care, training, employment, rehabilitation, assistive technology, social service and financial assistance.

 Our professional and direct service staff make up close to 80% of our workforce.
 They include physiotherapists, occupational therapists, speech therapists, assistive technology specialists, training officers and social workers.
 The remaining staff provide indirect service such as HR, IT, office admin, finance and fundraising support.
 By and large, we follow NCSS’ human resource practices and salary guidelines for VWOs.

 Question: Who decides how SPD’s funds are used and how is it decided?

 Answer: The SPD Board of Management, supported by SPD management will determine how general donations are used.
 They will deliberate and decide on the optimisation of resources through the annual budget exercise and monthly review of service outcomes and financial performance of SPD.
 For designated donations, donors will specify how to use the funds.